Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is gender bias in hiring?

 Gender bias in hiring is the intentional or unintentional act of discriminating against a job applicant based on their gender.
-The negative impact on cisgender women is commonly held up as the example, although it often affects transgender, nonbinary, and gender-nonconforming applicants as well.
+The negative impact on cisgender women is commonly held up as the example, although it often affects transgender, nonbinary and gender-nonconforming applicants as well.

 The long-term effects of gender bias in your organization

-Train your staff on what gender bias looks like and how to avoid it.
+It’s crucial to train your staff on what gender bias looks like and how to avoid it.
 This can help you eliminate gender bias from your recruitment process.

 Did you find this content helpful?